 4. Use Answer Templates

 Customer service is a two-way street.
-In addition to getting their questions answered, customers should have opportunities to share their feelings about your company and your customer service.
+In addition to getting their questions answered, customers want to share their feelings about your company and your customer service.
 To that end, consider sending out customer surveys, asking for feedback after purchases and/or customer service interactions and so on.
-Just as important: Really listen to what customers have to say.
-If customers repeatedly share similar sentiments in surveys and on social media and these sentiments go ignored, that’s not going to endear you to your clientele.
+Doing so both makes your customers feel valued and gives you a perspective on your product/service.
+Just as important: really listen to what customers have to say.
+If customers repeatedly share similar sentiments, then there has to be some kind of issue.
+Sometimes the issue is what the customers say it is, sometimes it’s not and you have to find out.
+If ego gets in the way of your customer service, nothing can be gained from it.
 But responding proactively and positively to customers’ experiences?
 That can make customers for life.

 Customer service is never set in stone.
 Instead, it’s an evolving process that functions best when it’s tailored to each individual customer.
 Putting these pieces in place will provide you with the foundation you need to continue enhancing and refining a customer service program that nets you happy customers and boosts conversions in the process.